system76/docs/_articles/upgrade-pop.md

 section: articles

 ---
+To install Pop!_OS for the first time or get the new recovery system (recommended), download and install from https://system76.com/pop.
+Though not necessary, we recommend a fresh install with this release for the recovery system.
+In future releases the recovery partition will download the next version enabling more reliable on-disk release upgrades.
+The recovery partition also provides an always-stable live environment that helps speed up diagnosing and fixing support issues.

 ### Create Installation USB

 First, we recommend having Pop!_OS installation media handy before starting any upgrades in case something goes wrong.
 You can find instructions on creating a a USB with Pop!_OS from [support.system76.com](http://support.system76.com/articles/live-disk/).